C# PDF generation quick start guide

 Sample code

 Above, I presented some of the more popular features of PDF generation in C#.
 I suggest you continue discovering the API by reading the following article.
 Also try the sample code from Docotic.Pdf.Samples repository on GitHub.
-The sample code for Layout API is in Layout folder of the repository.
+The sample code for Layout API is in the Layout folder of the repository.

 You can use the sample code as a code playground.
 This way you can try some ideas without starting from scratch each time.